DimaWide/04-pet-randomize-styles-react/README.md

 ## 🎨 App with Customizable Color Theme

-A app with the ability to customize the color theme.
+Find your style: an application with the ability to customize the color theme.

 **Website link:** [App Customizable Color](https://04-pet-randomize-styles-react.vercel.app/)